 Excursion Counter / Shore Excursions Desk provides land tours information on activities and visited sites.

-At the Viva Bar guests booked with a SELECT cruise price can purchase an all-inclusive beverage package at fixed price per day (per person).
+At the Viva Bar guests booked with a SELECT cruise price can purchase an all-inclusive beverage package at a fixed price per day (per person).

 The “Cafe Restaurant” is a casual dining venue, also serving complimentary Afternoon tea and coffee with freshly baked pastries and light snacks.

 Buffets and Live Cooking stations are also part of the Viva’s Deck 3 facilities.
-The buffet provides varied menu with fresh locally sourced ingredients and products.
+The buffet provides a varied menu with fresh locally sourced ingredients and products.
 “Show Cooking” is offered at some of the stations.
 These are live cooking stations where guests are able to see their cookery creations being prepared by the ship’s chefs.

 The “Market Restaurant” offers large buffets with open-seating, so guests can eat within flexible opening times with whom and whenever they want (no table reservations needed).
-The Arosa Viva ship’s dining room menu offers low-calorie, regional specialties and traditional Mediterranean cuisine choices., with exceptionally high standards in food ingredients, preparation and presentation.
+The Arosa Viva ship’s dining room menu offers low-calorie, regional specialties, and traditional Mediterranean cuisine choices., with exceptionally high standards in food ingredients, preparation, and presentation.
 The Viva’s main restaurant also features an open kitchen and an outdoor seating area (capacity 56 seats).

 The Bar is also with indoor/outdoor seating.

-At the “Wine Bar” guests can order wine by the glass in addition to interesting regional delicacies (based on the itinerary’).
+At the “Wine Bar,” guests can order wine by the glass in addition to interesting regional delicacies (based on the itinerary’).